Acerik/adventofcode2020/README.md

-# adventofcode2020
+# Advent Of Code 2020
-Advent of code 2020
+My solution of Advent Of Code 2020 in Java